bal29NJ/bal29-IT265-002/Module-005-Dev-Log.md

 #### Progress
 - **What I accomplished**:
   - Summarize completed tasks or progress made.
-  - <I have a general idea of what I want to do for my card game.
+  - I have a general idea of what I want to do for my card game.
 - **Challenges faced**:
   - Describe blockers, bugs, or issues encountered.
-  -  <I didn't really have an idea of what I wanted to do before this week.
+  -  I didn't really have an idea of what I wanted to do before this week.
 - **Solutions**:
   - Detail how you addressed challenges or your thought process.
-  -  <I thought about my favorite card games and what I liked and disliked about them.
+  -  I thought about my favorite card games and what I liked and disliked about them.

 #### Learnings
 - Key insights, techniques, or concepts explored.
--  <!--Your entry here or N/A if not applicable for this entry-->
+-  N/A

 #### Free Thinking
 - Brainstorm or reflect on design ideas, architecture patterns, or potential improvements.